masai-school/full-stack-dev/course/week_6/day_1/w6_day_1_coding1.md

 4. When the submit button is clicked, a new `Actor` object must be created with properties from the form.
 5. You must then check if the actor has acted in any movies from the `moviesArr`.
 If they have, then add that `Movie` objects properties to the new `Actor` object you just created.
 If they have not acted in any movies from the `moviesArr` then print an error on the webpage with the text `Error: Actor named <Name of Actor> has not acted in any movies from the DataBase!` where <Name of Actor> is the given actors name.
 Note: An actor may have acted in multiple movies.
 6. When the `Print All Actors` button is clicked you must print all the `Actor` objects within the `actorArr` onto the html page.
+You can create a funciton within each actor object to do this.
 7. When the `Print Actor Movies` button is clicked, you must print all the movie objects an Actor has acted in.
 The name of the Actor will be in the input box with the label `Actor Name` that you created before.

 Additional Hints: